Mind & Body Weekend at Malhamdale

 Join us at Newfield Hall in the beautiful Yorkshire Dales for a special weekend devoted to Mind & Body.
 Sooth your mind and nurture your body through a variety of Mind & Body taster sessions, led by a number of professional instructors all dedicated to your wellbeing.
-This is the plan for 2017, and the 2018 holiday will be similar, but full details will be available shortly.

 - Enjoy six Mind & Body taster sessions so that you try something new, or enjoy your favourite activity